9 Things Medicare Doesn’t Cover

 You’ll need to plan ahead to pay for some common medical expenses

-En español | Medicare covers the majority of older Americans’ health needs – from hospital care to doctor visits to lab tests and prescription drugs.
-Here are some needs that aren’t a part of the program — and how you might pay for them.
+En español | Medicare covers the majority of older Americans’ health care needs, from hospital care and doctor visits to lab tests and prescription drugs.
+Here are some needs that aren’t part of the program — and how you might pay for them.

-Opticians and eye exams
+1. Opticians and eye exams

 Original Medicare and Medigap policies do not cover dental care such as routine checkups or big-ticket items, including dentures and root canals.

 Solution: Some Medicare Advantage plans offer dental coverage.
-If yours does not, or if you opt for Original Medicare, consider buying an individual dental insurance plan or a dental discount plan.
+If yours does not, or if you opt for original Medicare, consider buying an individual dental insurance plan or a dental discount plan.